Principle

 In Claude primitives

-• Hooks (PreToolUse on Edit) enforce the rule at the harness level — block edits to human-authored files unless the conversation explicitly authorised it.
+• Hooks (PreToolUse on Edit) enforce the rule at the harness level: block edits to human-authored files unless the conversation explicitly authorized it.

 Where I've seen it

 This is the youngest of the eight principles.
-It crystallised after several cases where a personal KMS's compilation chain quietly overwrote something I had hand-written and I lost the original — and after watching an app-scoped KMS struggle to communicate to users which summaries were "real" vs "drafted."
+It crystallized after several cases where a personal KMS's compilation chain quietly overwrote something I had hand-written and I lost the original, and after watching an app-scoped KMS struggle to communicate to users which summaries were "real" vs "drafted."

 The line where hybrid authorship sits varies sharply across the three tiers: personal can let the LLM compile most things; team has to be much more conservative because compiled content gets cited by other people; app-scoped has to be the most restrictive because a wrong compilation becomes a product bug.